wvanbergen/blogposts/restful_considered_harmful.md

 - Do not generate an `update` action when running the resource generator.
 This way it won't be there if it doesn't need to be reducing the possibility of a security problem.
 - Ship with a state machine implementation by default, and a generator for a state machine-backed process model.
 Be opinionated!

-These changes would make Rails point developers into the right direction when designing their application, resulting in better, more secure applications as a result.
+These changes would make Rails point developers into the right direction when designing their application, resulting in better, more secure applications.

 * * *